 Fort Collins' Housing Opportunity Index (HOI) compared to western states region HOI

-Desired Result: Above Target
+Desired Result: Below Target

 color legend